 Assessment of site fidelity and identification of key areas such as breeding, feeding, and nursing grounds

-The occurrence of southern hemisphere humpbacks whales in Sao Tome has been reported since the 19th century.
+The occurrence of southern hemisphere humpback whales in Sao Tome has been reported since the 19th century.
 Several studies suggest the presence of humpback whales belonging to the South Atlantic Stock in the tropical waters of the Gulf of Guinea, that serve as breeding ground throughout the summer until late November.
-Humpback whales groups seem to prefer shallow waters around São Tomé Island and this was observed to be true also for waters around Principe during this study.
+Humpback whale groups seem to prefer shallow waters around São Tomé Island and this was observed to be true also for waters around Principe during this study.

-Random transects along the study area are being performed to identify the areas of presence of this animals as well as the group composition and main behaviours observed in order to define the use of habitat of each of the encountered species.
+Random transects along the study area are being performed to identify the areas of presence of these animals as well as the group composition and main behaviours observed in order to define the use of habitat of each of the encountered species.

 Other cetaceans observed in the study area